CodyCBakerPhD/comorecipes/como_recipes/recipes/chocolate_chip_cookies.md

 Oven temperature is 360 °F for caramelization stage.

+Cream together butter and sugars.
+Mix in one egg at a time.
+Add vanilla at the end.

+Dissolve baking soda in water and add to mixture.
+Mix together flour and salt separately, then add to wet mixture.
+Do not overwork.

 The tricky thing is getting the flour right; could be anywhere between 2 1/2 - 4 cups depending on how buttery/firm you want the result to be.

 Dough should be light and fluffy but not sticky.